 In addition to coaching field hockey, Coach Moran is the Sports Information Director, teaches yoga and coaches girls’ lacrosse.
 She is the dorm head of Carter Hall, a freshmen/sophomore girls dorm where she lives with her husband, Bernie.
 She and her husband have four children: Conor, Samantha, Cally and Jack.
 Cally is currently playing field hockey for Brown University.

-The field hockey, girls volleyball, and girls soccer teams played in the semifinals of the New England Prep School Athletic Council Class A Tournament on Saturday, with the field hockey team beating Tabor to advance to the tournament finals and the volleyball and soccer teams losing to Exeter and Nobles, respectively, to end their tournament runs.
+The field hockey, girls volleyball, and girls soccer teams played in the semifinals of the New England Prep School Athletic Council Class A Tournament on Saturday, with the field hockey team advancing to the tournament finals and the volleyball and soccer teams losing to Exeter and Nobles, respectively, to end their tournament runs.
 Field hockey fell to Hotchkiss in the championship game on Sunday.

 The varsity field hockey team traveled to Andover, Mass., on Wednesday to face No. 1 seeded Andover in the quarterfinals of the New England Tournament.
 Loomis, seeded No. 8, came out strong from the starting whistle and shut out the Big Blue, taking down the top-ranked team with a 3-0 victory and earning the chance to play on Saturday in the semifinals against No. 4 Tabor Academy.